-With most industries going through more change in the last 6 months than they have in the last 10 years, 2020 has certainly lived up to being one of the most memorable years in the last 50!
+With most industries going through more change in the last 6 months than they have in the last 10 years, 2020-21 has certainly lived up to being one of the most memorable years in the last 50!
 The need for mental resilience and adaptability has never been more important – particularly one’s ability to adapt to fast-changing environments.

 “We’re entering a future where IQ and EQ both matter far less than how fast you’re able to adapt.
 Adaptability itself is a form of intelligence, and each of us has the capacity to become more adaptable.
 Think of it like a muscle…. it has to be exercised”

 Human Capital futurists have been writing about Adaptability Quotient increasingly since the start of 2020 and while it is not as defined as IQ and EQ just yet, it will shortly become the most robust way to hire top talent.